Digital Transformation of Sales Management

 Johannes studied business administration at Mannheim University and completed his doctorate in sales management at the University of Bochum.

-Christoph Burgeris a senior lecturer and senior associate dean executive education at the European School of Management and Technology.
+Christoph Burgeris a senior lecturer at ESMT Berlin.
 Before joining ESMT Berlin, he worked for five years in industry at Otto Versand and as vice president at the Bertelsmann Buch AG, five years at consulting practice Arthur D. Little, and five years as an independent consultant focusing on private equity financing of SMEs.

 His research focus is in the energy sector/innovation/blockchain and decision making/negotiation.
 He is a co-author of the dena/ESMT study on Blockchain in the energy transition, the ESMT Innovation Index – Electricity Supply Industry and the book The Decentralized Energy Revolution – Business Strategies for a New Paradigm.